Henry-Frodsham/RTS-LCM-Game/Diary.md

 11/12/25 - when refining before final merge, i noticed that SDL2 actually has a limitation with generic controllers, that being it has literally no idea which is which, this isnt a problem if they dont disconnect but finding the right controller to connect back to is now proving extremely difficult
 11/12/25 - my first idea for solving this problem is to just reconnect controllers to the slot that doesnt have a valid controller connected, this would work perfectly fine however a foreseeable issue is if two controllers disconnect at the same time then they may end up in the wrong slot. this is the most practical solution for now however once the project is at a later stage my definitive solution is to have a prompt pop up for each disconnected user saying "press any key (player)" so the user can manually put it back in the right slot
 11/12/25 - implemented fix to controller reconnection, as suspected theres an issue where disconnected 2 controllers can cause the slots to switch
+12/12/25 - noticed that the input sensitivity of controllers depended on the frame rate the game was running on when testing on multiple clamped frame rates
+12/12/25 - implemented a dynamic delta time value that can easily be retrieved from RenderSystem and scaled input sensitivity with it
+13/12/25 - 22/12/25 - time dedicated to multiple assignments for other modules
+23/12/25 - asked myself what should i be doing for users with different display types or render preferences 24/12/25 - utilized nlohmann json to make a generic ConfigManager usable for any config elsewhere in my codebase 25/12/25 - implemented the new config system for video settings, including render resolution, the default render resolution is 1920x1080 since its the most common resolution
+27/12/25 - researched ECS implementations for use cases similar to mine 28/12/25 - researched the ogre docs to see what information i should be storing for my ECS entities 29/12/25 - initial ECS implementation with a test cube (different coloured faces) for the demo